-- a) has previously been declined, offered cover on nonstandard terms or where a decision on their benefits has been postponed (either by AIG or another insurer). - b) has failed to provide medical evidence that has been requested. - c) is requesting cover beyond the age cover ceases and is subject to Individual Assessment because the policy has an automatic acceptance limit of £0.
+- a) has previously been declined, offered cover on non-standard terms or where a decision on their benefits has been postponed (either by Ellipse of another insurer) - b) has failed to provide medical evidence that has been requested - c) is requesting cover beyond the age cover ceases and is subject to Individual Assessment because the policy has an automatic acceptance limit of £0.

 If we are unable to complete our assessment before the temporary cover expires, the individual's cover will be restricted to their previous accepted level of cover.
-If the previous accepted level of cover was based on an assessment carried out by an insurer other than AIG, we'll require documentary proof of the previous acceptance terms.
+If the previous accepted level of cover was based on an assessment carried out by an insurer other than Ellipse, we will require documentary proof of the previous acceptance terms.

-3 What premiums will be charged for the cover?
+3. What premiums will be charged for the cover?